github/training-kit/downloads/github-actions-cheat-sheet.md

 Workflow files use YAML syntax, and must have either a .yml or .yaml file extension.
 You must store workflow files in the `.github/workflows` directory of your repository.

 ### Workflow `name`
 The name of your workflow.
 GitHub displays the names of your workflows on your repository's actions page.
-If you omit this field, GitHub sets the `name` to the workflow's filename.

 ### `on` Event
 Required The name of the GitHub event that triggers the workflow.
 You can provide a single event string, array of events, or an event configuration map that schedules a workflow or restricts the execution of a workflow to specific files, tags, or branch changes.